 Based on these reviews, the Committee will make a recommendation to the Board as to whether the audited financial statements should be included in the Company's Annual Report on Form 10-K.

 6. Risk Oversight.
 The Committee will oversee risks related to the Company’s financial statements, the financial reporting process, accounting and legal matters.
 The Committee will oversee the internal audit function, the Company’s ethical compliance programs, including the Company’s Codes of Business Conduct, and the Company’s quality, safety, environmental assurance and information technology security programs.
-The Committee will periodically receive reports on and discuss governance of the Company’s risk management process and will review significant risks and exposures identified to the Committee by management, the internal auditors or the independent auditors (whether financial, operating or otherwise), and management’s steps to address them.
+The Committee will periodically receive reports on and discuss governance of the Company’s risk assessment and risk management processes and will review significant risks and exposures identified to the Committee by management, the internal auditors or the independent auditors (whether financial, operating or otherwise), and management’s steps to address them.
 In connection with its oversight of these matters, the Committee members will regularly meet separately with the Company’s General Counsel, Chief of Internal Audit and representatives of the independent auditors.

 7. Internal Controls, Disclosure Controls and Procedures.
 The Committee will discuss with management, the internal auditors, and the independent auditors the Company's internal controls (with particular emphasis on the scope and performance of the internal audit function), and review and discuss with the internal auditors the results of the internal audit program.
 The Committee will review and discuss the Company's disclosure controls and procedures, and the quarterly assessments of such controls and procedures by the Chief Executive Officer and Chief Financial Officer.
 The Committee shall consider issues involving related person transactions with the Chairman of the Board (if he is an employee of the Company) or the Chief Executive Officer or any holder of 5% or more of the Company's common stock.
 The Committee shall have the authority to consider for approval any such related person transactions and if possible approve such transactions before they are entered into, and will periodically review other significant related party transactions (as defined by applicable accounting standards) identified by management.